radiant-rstats/docs/basics/app/clt.md

 ## Sample

 To generate samples select a distribution from the `Distribution` dropdown and accept (or change) the default values.
-Then press `Sample` to run the simulation and show plots of the simulated data.
+Then press `Sample` or press `CTRL-enter` (`CMD-enter` on mac) to run the simulation and show plots of the simulated data.

 ### Khan on the CLT